-- Michigan weather demands durable materials tested for freeze-thaw cycles and seasonal extremes
+- Michigan weather demands durable materials that handle freeze-thaw cycles, heavy snow loads, and summer humidity.

-- Popular styles include covered porches with gable roofs, wraparounds, and minimalist designs
+- Popular porch styles include covered gable porches, wraparounds, minimalist composite decks, and screened-in options.

-- Small upgrades make big impacts—new railings, lighting, or posts can transform curb appeal
+- Small upgrades make big impressions — new railings, lighting, and posts can transform curb appeal without a full rebuild.

 Want expert help on where to begin?